A generalized and adaptable tensor-contraction-based cluster expansion formalism for multicomponent solids: Methods and Results

 From these seeds, we randomly pick two configurations, one labeled a mother and one labeled a father.
 A child configuration is then created by taking half of the configuration from the mother configuration, and the other half from the father configuration, split evenly along either the $(100)$, $(010)$, or $(001)$ plane, which is also randomly selected.
 We then introduce random mutations, i.e. each lattice site in the child has a $1\%$ chance of being independently sampled.
+We note that new samples are generated purely via random crossover and mutation, and that manual selection is only necessary for choosing ordered parent structures.

 This child is then added to the set of choose-able configurations, and this process is repeated $245$ times to create a total of $250$ training samples.
-For each sample, we compute the total energy with DFT using VASP.
+For each sample, we compute the total energy with DFT using VASP, which is often used to train alloy CE models \cite{el-atwani_outstanding_2019}.
 VASP calculations were performed using the Atomic Simulation Environment (ASE)\cite{ase} using the projector augmented-wave method with Perdew-Burke-Ernzerhof exchange correlation functionals\cite{pbe} with Gaussian smearing with a width of $\SI{0.1}{\electronvolt}$ and energy cutoff $\SI{500}{eV}$ on a $\Gamma$-centered $3\times 3\times 3$ $k$-point mesh.
 Convergence thresholds for total energy and force were, respectively, $\SI{1e-5}{\electronvolt}$ and $\SI{5e-4}{\electronvolt\per\angstrom}$.

-These energies are then used to train the CE model using the training routine described above using tce-lib, including up to third nearest neighbors and the three-body terms with labels $(1, 1, 2)$ and $(1, 1, 3)$.
+These energies are then used to train the CE model using the training routine described above using \verb|tce-lib|, including up to third nearest neighbors and the three-body terms with labels $(1, 1, 2)$ and $(1, 1, 3)$.
 We then compute the resulting enthalpy of mixing curve at $\SI{0}{K}$ by computing the interaction energy-per-atom from the trained CE model for $32$ different compositions on a $10\times 10\times 10$ bcc lattice:

 where $x$ is the atomic fraction of $\text{W}$, and $E_\text{W}$ and $E_\text{Ta}$ are respectively the cohesive energy of pure $\text{W}$ and $\text{Ta}$, also computed with DFT.
 The interaction energy $E(x)$ is computed by initializing a random solid solution, and then equilibrating for $10^5$ steps using Metropolis MC\cite{metropolis-mc} at $\SI{300}{K}$ per composition $x$.
 At each MC step, we randomly swap two atoms, and accepting the swap if $\exp(-\beta\Delta E) > u$, where $u$ is a uniformly-sampled random number between $0$ and $1$. $\beta$ here denotes inverse temperature (rather than an alloying type), i.e. $\beta = 1/k_BT$.